rnmapbox/maps/docs/LineLayer.md

 ### Description

-The transition affecting any changes to this layer’s lineWidth propery.
+The transition affecting any changes to this layer’s lineWidth property.

 ### Type